 Roberto Luongo, #1

-The eminently good-natured puckstopper spent two stints in South Florida, and should rode off into the sunset with every major team goaltending record comfortably in hand.
-Florida has never really been all that good, but Luongo has always kept them competitive.
+The eminently good-natured puckstopper spent two stints in South Florida, and rode off into the sunset with every major team goaltending record comfortably in hand.
+Florida wasn’t all that good, but Luongo has always kept them competitive.
 He holds the top two marks in NHL history for shots faced – and saves made – in a single regular season, and sits tied for fourth all-time in career save percentage.

-Luongo has a strong case for the Hall of Fame, and presents a strong case for a jersey purchase, given both his legendary status and the variety of Florida looks he’s sported.
+Luongo made the Hockey Hall of Fame in 2022 and presents a strong case for a jersey purchase, given both his legendary status and the variety of Florida looks he’s sported.

 The Correct Choice